 The third option is the one we built SavedThat for: save the URL once, the system fetches the transcript automatically, and search across every saved video by what was said — including paraphrased queries, multiple languages, and Instagram Reels and TikToks.

-The trade-off versus the DIY route is a recurring subscription past the free tier.
+The trade-off versus the DIY route is a recurring subscription past the free trial.
 The trade-off versus YouTube's native search is none — strictly more capability.

 1. Sign up at savedthat.app — email or Google.
-No credit card.
-Free tier gives 30 saves per month, which is enough to see whether the search actually finds things you couldn't find before.
+A 7-day free trial (card required) is enough to see whether the search actually finds things you couldn't find before.

 2. Paste any YouTube URL into the save field.
 The transcript is pulled in ~5 seconds, embedded, and indexed.
 If someone else has already saved that exact URL, your bookmark lands in less than a second because we share transcripts across users.